scala/scala-collection-compat/README.md

 The idea is to facilitate [cross-building](https://github.com/scala/collection-strawman/wiki/FAQ#how-do-i-cross-build-my-project-against-scala-212-and-scala-213)
-Scala 2.13 code on the older versions.
+Scala 2.13 and 3.0 code on the older versions.

-Although the name of the library is scala-"collection"-compat, we have now widened the scope to include other parts of the Scala 2.13 standard library besides just collections.
+Although the name of the library is scala-"collection"-compat, we have now widened the scope to include other parts of the Scala 2.13/3.0 standard library besides just collections.

 Only the most commonly used APIs are supported; many are missing.
 Contributions are welcome.